 It was okayish with yellow smiley faces, but other emojis in yellow color are, tbh racist!

 To boost employees’ morale after the merger, a Massachusetts insurance company approached commercial artist Harvey Ball in the 1960s.
-He designed the iconic yellow smiley, which has different variations we see today.
+He designed the iconic yellow smiley, which has different variations today.
 So smileys are not racist as their yellow color represents hope and happiness.

 How To Select Emoji Skin Tone on Messenger?